UAW threatens strike at Fiat Chrysler U.S. operations

 Sergio Marchionne is the chief executive of Fiat Chrysler Automobiles NV, who publicly sparred with the former UAW president, Bob King, before reaching an agreement in 2011.

-This year, after negotiators for both sides reached a tentative agreement later spurned by the union’s rank-and-file, Marchionne hugged Williams in an unusual joint press conference.
+This year, after negotiators for both sides reached a tentative agreement later spurned by the union’s rank-and-file, Marchionne hugged current UAW President Dennis Williams in an unusual joint press conference.
 Normally, UAW contract events before the ratification vote feature “us versus them” tones rather than a united front.

-Schwartz said a prolonged strike would hurt the union’s efforts to convince workers to join the UAW in the U.S. South at foreign-owned automakers such as VW, Daimler AG (DAIGn.DE) and Nissan Motor Co (7201.T).
+Schwartz said a prolonged strike would hurt the union’s efforts to convince workers to join the UAW in the U.S. South at foreign-owned automakers such as VW, Daimler AG and Nissan Motor Co.

-“The majority of the people here are really worried,” said Lynne Hansen, a worker at the Kokomo plant who has a child in college.
+“The majority of the people here are really worried,” said Lynne Hansen, a worker at the Kokomo plant who is divorced and pays for a child in college.
 “A lot of people live paycheck-to-paycheck.
 We all know this was looming, but it is hard to save for it.
 No one wants a strike.
 I voted ‘yes’ but I totally support the strike.
 We have to remain together on this.
 Solidarity.”

 Labor analyst Dziczek said that in strikes of the past few decades, Detroit Three automakers have not used replacement workers, whom union members call “scabs.”